Spin Supersolidity in Nearly Ideal Easy-axis Triangular Quantum Antiferromagnet Na$_2$BaCo(PO$_4$)$_2$: Abstract

 \section{Abstract}

 Prototypical models and their material incarnations are cornerstones to the understanding of quantum magnetism.
-Here we show theoretically that the recently synthesized magnetic compound Na$_2$BaCo(PO$_4$)$_2$ (NBCP) is a rare, nearly ideal material realization of the $S=1/2$ triangular lattice antiferromagnet with significant easy-axis spin exchange anisotropy.
-By combining the automatic parameter searching and tensor-network quantum many-body simulations, we establish a microscopic model description of this material with realistic model parameters.
-The resulted model can not only fit well the experimental thermodynamic data but also reproduce the measured magnetization curves without further adjustment of parameters.
-As a consequence, the NBCP hosts a spin supersolid state that breaks both the lattice translational and spin U(1) symmetries.
-The NBCP therefore represents an ideal material platform to explore the field-tunable quantum phase transitions and Berezinskii-Kosterlitz-Thouless melting of the spin supersolidity.
+Here we show theoretically that the recently synthesized magnetic compound Na$_2$BaCo(PO$_4$)$_2$ (NBCP) is a rare, nearly ideal material realization of the $S=1/2$ triangular-lattice antiferromagnet with significant easy-axis spin exchange anisotropy.
+By combining the automatic parameter searching and tensor-network simulations, we establish a microscopic model description of this material with realistic model parameters, which can not only fit well the experimental thermodynamic data but also reproduce the measured magnetization curves without further adjustment of parameters. {According to the established model,} the NBCP hosts a spin supersolid state that breaks both the lattice translation symmetry and the spin rotational symmetry.
+Such a state is a spin analogue of the long-sought supersolid state, thought to exist in solid Helium and optical lattice systems, and share similar traits.
+The NBCP therefore represents an ideal material-based platform to explore the physics of supersolidity as well as its quantum and thermal melting.